 Autumn 2021 (Vic/Part 2)

-Canberra to Canberra via Melbourne (12th-14th)
+Canberra to Canberra via Melbourne (12th-14th of April)

 Day 10

 Trading the warmer days in the north for chillier ones in the south wouldn’t be my regular go to choice but there was a couple of frogs I wanted to see in the Melbourne area.
 Shooting down in the morning I arrived at Nick’s a little after midday and we continued west to the Grampians.
 So to, it seemed, had every other tourist in the state, with Halls Gap absolutely swarming with people on arrival.
-Deciding to hide from them as well as we possibly could, we disappeared into the bush in an effort to find one of the local Mountain Dragons (Rankinia diemensis) but without luck.
+Deciding to hide from them as well as we possibly could, we disappeared into the bush in an effort to find one of the local Mountain Dragons (Rankinia diemensis), but without luck.
 Accepting defeat, we drove back into the one pub and settled in for a quick beer and waited for dark.

 It was still twilight when we headed down to where we thought we could come across some Southern Smooth Froglets (Geocrinia laevis) and we weren’t disappointed, hearing several dozen calling from a single reedy patch.
 While Geocrinia might typically require a little bit of triangulation when calling in lower densities, several could be easily found by gently opening each reed tussock.
 An easy find and relatively simple photography session had us in good spirits and it wasn’t even fully dark.